sc3/simple-news-apps/docs/index.rst

 If you haven't been checking in your browser, now is the time.
 Open index.html in your browser and open your console. ¡Hola mundo!

 .. image:: _static/itworks.png

 Build: Getting set up
 =====================

 You will now build some Javascript tools to process and analyze the daily population data from the jail.

 Download
 --------

-@TODO Download from tagged build of demo repo
+If you skipped the setup section, you'll need to download the source code.

 Create placeholders
 -------------------